-7.7.1 SQL injection techniques to test for
+6.7.1 SQL injection techniques to test for

-Switch: --technique
+Option: --technique

-This switch can be used to specify which SQL injection type to test for.
+This option can be used to specify which SQL injection type to test for.
 By default sqlmap tests for all types/techniques it supports.

-In certain situations you may want to test only for one or few specific types of SQL injection thought and this is where this switch comes into play.
+In certain situations you may want to test only for one or few specific types of SQL injection thought and this is where this option comes into play.

-This switch requires an argument.
-Such argument is a string composed by any combination of B, E, U, S and T characters where each letter stands for a different technique:
+This option requires an argument.
+Such argument is a string composed by any combination of B, E, U, S, T and Q characters where each letter stands for a different technique:

-- B: Boolean-based blind SQL injection
+- B: Boolean-based blind

-- E: Error-based SQL injection
+- E: Error-based

-- U: UNION query SQL injection
+- U: Union query-based

-- $\bullet\,$ S: Stacked queries SQL injection
+- S: Stacked queries

-- T: Time-based blind SQL injection
+- $\bullet~$ T: Time-based blind

+- Q: Inline queries

 For instance, you can provide ES if you want to test for and exploit error-based and stacked queries SQL injection types only.
-The default value is BEUST.
+The default value is BEUSTQ.